The faculty staff is enriched by three new professors:

 We highly recommend to take this self-test [pdf, 210 kb] de which should help you to find out whether your pre-knowledge and skills are a good match for our study programme.

 We cannot directly measure the quality of your pre-education.
 Having several courses e.g. in microeconomics does not necessarily mean that the pre-education in microeconomics is sound.
-According to our experience with international students, the ranking of your university is, more or less, an indicator for the future performance in our master programme.

 Before you apply you should be sure that this programme fits your interests and is suitable for your future plans.
 Make also sure that your financial situation allows for a study of two years.
 Recall that the faculty does not provide grants.